Call Now 24/7 - Free Consultation! 855-866-5529

 • The driver does not have insurance

-What is Full Tort in Pennsylvania?
+What Is Full Tort in Pennsylvania?

-Pennsylvania Statutes Title 75 PA.CSA Vehicles § 1705 states that full tort coverage gives an unrestricted right to seek compensation for injuries from the other driver.
-With full tort coverage, you can not only sue for medical expenses, lost wages, and property damage, but you will be able to sue for non-economic damages, more commonly known as pain and suffering.
+Pennsylvania law states that full tort coverage gives the injury victim an unrestricted right to seek compensation for injuries from the at-fault driver.
+With full tort coverage, you can not only sue for medical expenses, lost wages, and property damage but also for non-economic , more commonly known as pain and suffering.

 What Are the Pros and Cons of Tort Coverage?